 Information, when available will be posted in this current events thread.Filed under Greek Royals

-Tagged Constantine II, Health, Hospital, Surgery.
+Tagged Constantine II of Greece, Health, Hospital, Surgery.